Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 =====================
-This is the initial release of this repository which hosts integration documentation, examples and code related to integrating xaitk-saliency components with the CDAO needs and use-cases.
+This is the initial release of this repository which hosts integration documentation, examples and code related to integrating xaitk-saliency components with the JATIC needs and use-cases.

-This first release defines an xaitk-cdao package that is currently a placeholder for future functionality, as well as a few initial example jupyter notebooks.
+This first release defines an xaitk-jatic package that is currently a placeholder for future functionality, as well as a few initial example jupyter notebooks.
 Each notebook explains how to integrate a particular platform (HuggingFace, MLFlow, or PyTorchLightning) with the xaitk-saliency API to